redhat125/ThePerfectCombo_Client/README.md

 https://docs.expo.io/get-started/installation/

 #instructions:
-go to root directory and run command:
+clone the repo. go to root directory, change to dev branch (for latest update) and run command:
 1. npm install
 2. expo start

+#This opens page in browser, scan the QR code from expo app in android/iphone, this will launch the app

+# Happy Coding :)